Print Version Coast to Coast: In the Time of Covid (Paperback 96 Pages)

 Passing through 3 National Parks

 There is, however, much too much road on the Coast-to-Coast, more than on the Pennine Way, and the route feels more contrived and less logical.
-Although the Pennine Way crosses the Pennines from side to side but it aims to gain or keep to high ground or to follow the watershed of major rivers.
+Although the Pennine Way crosses the Pennines from side to side it aims to gain or keep to high ground or to follow the watershed of major rivers.
 The Coast to Coast does this to an extent, following the Swale for a while.
 But it feels like Wainwright cleverly used parts of bridleways and ancient tracks without there being much reason for the route other than to get from caost to coast and to link the three national parks.

 The best bits